interledger/open-payments/README.md

 account discovery.
 Payment Pointers have a single purpose, to point a client at the payment services of the subject of the Payment Pointer.

-OPay defines a complete account discovery protocol based on Payment Pointers and leveraging the existing server meta-data standards defined for OAuth 2.
+Open Payments defines a complete account discovery protocol based on Payment Pointers and leveraging the existing server meta-data standards defined for OAuth 2.

 Using this protocol, the end user can provide their Payment Pointer to a counter-party or app which is then able to discover the necessary endpoints to